ryanosull/FLW-Travel-Journal/README.md

 # Frank Loyd Wright Travel Journal

-A simple app for users to record details about their visits to homes designed by the father of American architecture, Frank Lloyd Wright.
+The Frank Lloyd Wright Travel Journal is a simple app that allows users to record details about their visits to homes designed by the father of American architecture, Frank Lloyd Wright.
+Whether you're a dedicated architecture enthusiast or simply a fan of Wright's iconic designs, this app provides a convenient way to document and organize your experiences.

-I love architecture and I love Frank Lloyd Wright.
-As a kid, I spent a few summers doing workshops in FLW's very own home and studio in Oak Park, Il.
-Like some other FLW fans, I always liked to keep a journal of what homes I have visited.
-As such, this seemed like a good idea for a basic app to play with some JS and React fundamentals.
+# Features

+• **View Visited Homes:** Users can browse a list of homes they have visited, along with essential details such as the name, date of visit, location, description, and an image of the home.

+• **Add New Homes:** Easily add new entries to your travel journal by providing information about the visited home, including its name, date, location, description, and an image.

+• **Edit Entries:** Update the details of your previous entries, such as correcting information or adding additional notes.

+• **Delete Entries:** Remove entries from your travel journal if needed.

+• **Full CRUD Capability:** The app supports Create, Read, Update, and Delete operations, allowing you to manage your travel journal effectively.

+# Technologies Used
+• **React:** The app is built using the React framework, providing a fast and efficient user interface.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+• **Create React App:** The project was bootstrapped using [Create React App](https://github.com/facebook/create-react-app), allowing for a streamlined development setup.

+• **JSON Server:** A mock backend is provided using JSON Server, which serves the data stored in a db.json file.
 # Usage

-Users can view homes they have visited, add new homes, edit their entries, and delete their entries.
-There is full CRUD capability.
-The (mock) backend is a db.json file.
-JSON data purposely includes strings, numbers, a boolean, and string with a date in order to work with each data type.
-Forms are controlled, with the "update" form being dynamic.
-Frontend logic used for sort and filter functionality.
-No CSS frameworks here, just the basics.

-# Environment Setup

-First, clone a copy locally.
+To use the Frank Lloyd Wright Travel Journal app locally, follow these steps:

+1. Clone the repository to your local machine.

+2. Open a terminal and navigate to the project directory.

+3. Install the required dependencies by running `npm install`.

-Then, in a new terminal, run: `json-server db.json --watch --port 8000` to start the backend server.
+4. Start the backend server by running `json-server db.json --watch --port 8000` in a separate terminal window.

-Finally, in a seperate terminal, run: `npm install`, then `npm start` to start the development browser.
+5. Start the development server by running `npm start` in the terminal.

+6. Open your browser and visit http://localhost:3000 to access the app.

-### JSON Data
+# JSON Data

-After deleting cards, use the below JSON to repopulate the db.json file, or use the command:  `git restore db.json`, as necessary.
+If you need to repopulate the db.json file after deleting cards, you can use the following JSON data:

-### `db.json starter data:`
+#### `db.json starter data:`

 ```yaml
 {